Finding the Driver in Pelvic Pain

 Contact Hours: 17

-This two-day, remote continuing education course explores types of eating disorders including: anorexia nervosa, bulimia nervosa, binge eating disorder, ARFID (Avoidant Restrictive Feeding Intake Disorder) and OSFED (Otherwise Specified Feeding and Eating Disorder).
-Conditions which do not yet have formal diagnostic criteria such as orthorexia and diabulimia and we will touch on Pica and Rumination Disorders will also be discussed.
+This course explores types of eating disorders including: anorexia nervosa, bulimia nervosa, binge eating disorder, ARFID (Avoidant Restrictive Feeding Intake Disorder) and OSFED (Otherwise Specified Feeding and Eating Disorder).
+We will also discuss conditions which do not yet have formal diagnostic criteria such as orthorexia and diabulimia, and we will touch on Pica and Rumination Disorders.
 This is now an intermediate level course.
 General knowledge of bowel and bladder dysfunction as well as pelvic floor function will be helpful.
-Pelvic Floor 1 (PF1) or equivalent is recommended.
+Pelvic Floor 1 (PF1) or equivalent is recommended..

 Informative and insightful Interviews include: